“Pizza, pasta and mandolin”: how many times have you heard our beautiful country described? As if Italy is reduced only to this!

-Little influenced by the neighboring regions, it is essentially based on meat and products of the earth, which are used both on special occasions and in the daily meal, a simple cuisine, with processes, in general, not too elaborate, which enhance the flavors of the raw materials .
+Little influenced by the neighbouring regions, it is essentially based on meat and products of the earth, which are used both on special occasions and in the daily meal, a simple cuisine, with processes, in general, not too elaborate, which enhance the flavours of the raw materials.

 The roots of Umbrian cuisine are rooted in the Umbrian civilization first (Etruscans for the area between Perugia and Orvieto) and later on by the Romans.

 The potato dumplings with lamb ragout (preferably castrated) are a great must of Umbrian cuisine, prepared for festive occasions and especially for Easter lunch.

 A rich and tasty dish that originates from rural traditions, with dumplings possibly prepared with Colfiorito red potatoes (according to those who write better than the white ones in this type of preparation), definitely the gnocchi with lamb ragout is a dish that needs time for its preparation, but that brings to mind memories of grandmothers and mothers in the kitchen, aromas that spread throughout the house: the taste of tradition.

 Baccalà fritto (fried cod) is a recipe symbol of Molise, known and appreciated throughout the peninsula, thanks to its simplicity of execution and its unmistakable flavour.

 It is just cod cooked in batter and fried, very simple and amazing taste.

 Fried cod is one of the most popular dishes of Molise cuisine, it could not be otherwise, given that cod is one of the most loved and most used ingredients in Italian cuisine.